dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * Handshake starts at 1000000bps, and the console will send a 4-byte start sequence of `A1 A2 A3 A4`, followed by 12 byte command of `19 01 03 07 00 A5 02 01 7E 00 00 00`.
 It will send those commands repeatedly every 100ms (10Hz) for 3 seconds.
 Joycon respond with `19 81 03 07 00 A5 02 02 7D 00 00 64`.
 If no response is received it gives up and wait for another event on the line.

-* The console then sends `19 01 03 07 00 91 01 00 00 00 00 24`, to which Joycon respond with a 20-byte response that's different on each Joycon.
-That response definitely contains the color information of the Joycon, and also possibly contains the serial number, BT info, battery level, etc. After the response is received the little Joycon insertion animation starts on the screen.
+* The console then sends `19 01 03 07 00 91 01 00 00 00 00 24`, to which Joycon respond with a 20-byte MAC response used to pair the Joy-Con to the console.
+After the response is received the little Joycon insertion animation starts on the screen.

 * They console sends `19 01 03 0F 00 91 20 08 00 00 BD B1 C0 C6 2D 00 00 00 00 00`, a command that switches baud rate from 1000000 to 3125000.
 Joycon respond with `19 81 03 07 00 94 20 00 00 00 00 A8`.
 Note that the faster baud rate takes effect from the next command.
+This command is not required for pairing to complete.

 * Now serial comm is at 3125000bps.
 Console sends `19 01 03 07 00 91 11 00 00 00 00 0E`, Joycon responds with `19 81 03 07 00 94 11 00 00 0F 00 33`.